Media / Press Room

 Commercial filming at any of the city's three airports -- Phoenix Sky Harbor, Goodyear, or Deer Valley -- require a film permit from the city's Film Office.
 Three to five working days advance notice is required.

-Sky Harbor in the News
+Sky Harbor News

 See our Economic Impact